voycey/cakephp-mailchimp-automation/README.md

-# cakephp-mailchimp-automation
+# CakePHP Mailchimp Automation
-A shell to easily add a user to an automation queue using API 3.0 in mailchimp.
+A 2.x shell to easily add a user to an automation queue using API 3.0 in mailchimp.

 In order to add a person to an automation queue in Mailchimp there are a few steps that need to be followed to get them registered correctly: